HomeNewsTips5 mistakes that can stall the growth of young entrepreneurs; learn how to...

 1) Not seeking training

-Constant updating is one of the pillars of success.
-Failing to train yourself can limit growth and make it harder to adapt to market changes.
-Participating in courses, events, and mentorship programs is a way to gain knowledge and make more strategic decisions.
+Continuous learning is one of the pillars of success.
+Failing to acquire training can limit growth and hinder adaptation to market changes.
+Participating in courses, events, and mentorship programs is a way to build knowledge and make more strategic decisions.

 2) Underestimating digital marketing